 A general guide for optimum quality prints is to ensure your files are 300dpi at the size you wish to print.

-TIFF or JPEG files are preferred.
+TIFF or JPEG files are accepted.
 We recommend Adobe RGB 1998 or sRGB.
 Please convert PDF files to JPEG before uploading.

-We will personally check every file that is ordered.
+We personally check every file that is ordered.
 We treat each print as if it were our own and want it to look the very best it can.
 If we have any concerns or think your file won't reproduce well, we will contact you to discuss before printing.
 We may advise a smaller print, a larger file or give a refund if the job doesn't go ahead.

-Print 2 Metal view files on high quality monitors and calibrate to ICC standards.
+Print 2 Metal view files on the highest quality monitors and calibrate to ICC standards.
 This ensures we are viewing the correct colour of your image.

-At Print 2 Metal we have a closed loop calibration system including a sophisticated RIP which means we do the work and you’ll have less issues with colour management.
+Our closed loop calibration system including sophisticated RIP software means we do the work and you’ll have less issues with colour reproduction.